Shop Courses by Instructor

 english, english language, languageAddressing the Needs of ELL’s: Building and Maintaining Communication and Involvement from Families of ELL’s

-*NEW COURSE FALL 2020All teachers are teachers of English learners.
+All teachers are teachers of English learners.
 An obstacle teachers commonly face is how to effectively communicate with families of ELLs.
 This course will provide strategies for communication, tips to strengthen relationships, and ways to increase involvement from families of English Language Learners.
+ON-LINE (3 credits/45 hours) in-service only

 Buy here